 “Gary was cool,” said Gail.
 “He was very sophisticated.
 He would get into a room and talk to anybody about anything.
 He wasn’t introverted like a lot of gamers.
 He wasn’t that way.”
 At home, they shared the cooking and cleaning duties.
 Gail mowed the lawn while Gary did the dishes.
 Gail grilled while Gary made soups.
 He’d throw every scrap of leftovers into a massive casserole.
 In the mornings, Gary would smoke unfiltered Camels on the porch.
 In the evenings, he would read the Bible.
 In the summer, the porch was constantly alive with open-door parties while the cellar rang with laughter from D&D games.
 Gary invited everybody who showed an interest, including neighborhood kids, obsessive fans who mailed him every week, and gamers that he met at conventions across the Midwest.

-Gail wasn’t much of a player, she said, preferring to “be the person behind the scenes and support him in whatever he needs,” she said.
+Gail wasn’t much of a player, she said, preferring to “be the person behind the scenes and support him in whatever he needs.”
 She rarely went down into the War Games room.
 “I just didn’t think his fans would want ‘the girlfriend’ in there,” she said.
 “It was just good bonding time for him, his sons and his fans.
 I would be in the kitchen cooking meals for them.”
 She had the business-partnership marriage she’d been looking for, and took her bookkeeping duties seriously.
 Meanwhile, she was doing the paperwork to finalize Gary’s divorce from his first wife.